rackerlabs/genestack/docs/openstack-glance.md

     --post-renderer-args glance/base
 ```

-> In a production like environment you may need to include production specific files like the example variable file found in
+!!! tip

-  `helm-configs/prod-example-openstack-overrides.yaml`.
+    In a production like environment you may need to include production specific files like the example variable file found in `helm-configs/prod-example-openstack-overrides.yaml`.

-> Note that the defaults disable `storage_init` because we're using **pvc** as the image backend
+!!! note

-  type.
+    The defaults disable `storage_init` because we're using **pvc** as the image backend type.
 In production this should be changed to swift.

 ## Validate functionality